Get an annual AARP membership for only $12. Limited time offer.

 1. Is staff available around the clock?
 Are all entrances and exits secured?

-2. Are there appropriate safety measures such as emergency exits and smoke detectors in place?
+2. Are there appropriate safety measures, such as emergency exits and smoke detectors?

 3. Are registered nurses on staff?
-What are their hours?
-If an RN isn’t on duty 24/7, it’s important to know the center’s protocol in case of nighttime emergencies.
+What are their hours, and what is the staff's ratio to their patients?
+If an RN isn't on duty 24/7, it's vital to know the center's protocol in case of nighttime emergencies.

 4. Are the halls and grounds well-lit?
 Are there handrails in the hallways?